On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Remarks on the original approach of M glin and Tadi c

 \section{Remarks on the original approach of M{\oe}glin and Tadi{\'c}}

 The original approach of M{\oe}glin and Tadi{\'c} to Theorem~\ref{thm: classification of discrete series} does not depend on Arthur's theory, i.e., Theorem~\ref{thm: L-packet}, ~\ref{thm: L-packet full orthogonal group}, ~\ref{thm: character relation} and ~\ref{thm: character relation full orthogonal group}.
 So the first immediate question becomes how to associate a set of Jordan blocks to every irreducible discrete series representation of $G^{\Sigma_{0}}(F)$ without assuming Arthur's theory.
 The answer can be motivated by the following result due to Arthur.
+It follows from the computation of the $R$-group defined by parameters and the fact that they are isomorphic to the representation theoretic $R$-group (see \cite[Section 2.4 and Section 6.6]{Arthur:2013}).

 \begin{theorem} Suppose $\r^{\Sigma_{0}}$ is an irreducible discrete series representation of $G^{\Sigma_{0}}(F)$, and $\r^{\Sigma_{0}} \in \Pkt{\p}^{\Sigma_{0}}$ for some $\p \in \cPdt{G}$.
 Then for any self-dual irreducible supercuspidal representation $\rho$ of $GL(d_{\rho}, F)$ and positive integer $a$, $(\rho, a) \in Jord(\p)$ if and only if $(\rho, a)$ is of the same type as $\D{G}$, and